Fordham, Cambridgeshire: Church

 The parish church has been dedicated to St Peter since around 1850, prior to which it had been dedicated to St Mary since at least the 14th century.
 The present building consists of a chancel with side chapels and a two-storeyed north chapel, an aisled and clerestoried nave with south porch and west tower.
 It is a Grade I listed building.

 The earliest parts of the building date from the 12th century, and stonework suggest that by 1200 it was already its present size.
 The majority of the current structure date from an extensive rebuild in the 13th century.
 The church is noted for its fine 14th-century north chapel, unusual in having an upper floor and undercroft.

 Village life

 The village has a Church of England-controlled Primary School which feeds into Soham Village College.

-Fordham has a pubs, The Chequers which was open by 1760.
+Fordham has a pub, The Chequers which was open by 1760.
 The Greyhound, which opened in the 1990s, converted into a restaurant called The White Pheasant.
 Other former pubs include the Green Dragon (previously known as The Bull) on the Market Street green, which was also open by 1760 and closed by the 1960s.
-The Crown pub became an Indian Restaurant in 2021.
+The Crown pub became an Indian Restaurant in 2021, which was destroyed by a fire on 14 August 2023.

 Fordham Community Archive has been set up to record the history of Fordham in the form of photographs, documents and written and oral memories.
 The group was formed in August 2007 and holds community events.